-The beneficiary must ensure that the JU, the Commission, the European Court of Auditors (ECA) and the European Anti-Fraud Office (OLAF) can exercise their rights under Articles 22 and 23 also towards its subcontractors.
+The beneficiaries must ensure that the JU, the Commission, the European Court of Auditors (ECA) and the European Anti-Fraud Office (OLAF) can exercise their rights under Articles 22 and 23 also towards their subcontractors.

-13.1.2 The beneficiary must ensure that its obligations under Articles 35, 36, 38 and 46 also apply to the subcontractors.
+13.1.2 The beneficiaries must ensure that their obligations under Articles 35, 36, 38 and 46 also apply to the subcontractors.

-If the beneficiary is a 'contracting authority' within the meaning of Directive 2004/18/EC (or 2014/24/EU) or a 'contracting entity' within the meaning of Directive 2004/17/EC (or 2014/25/EU) it must comply with the applicable national law on public procurement.
+Beneficiaries that are 'contracting authorities' within the meaning of Directive 2004/18/EC (or 2014/24/EU) or 'contracting entities' within the meaning of Directive 2004/17/EC (or 2014/25/EU) must comply with the applicable national law on public procurement.

-If the beneficiary breaches any of its obligations under Article 13.1.1, the costs related to the subcontract concerned will be ineligible (see Article 6) and will be rejected (see Article 42).
+If a beneficiary breaches any of its obligations under Article 13.1.1, the costs related to the subcontract concerned will be ineligible (see Article 6) and will be rejected (see Article 42).

-If the beneficiary breaches any of its obligations under Article 13.1.2, the grant may be reduced (see Article 43).
+If a beneficiary breaches any of its obligations under Article 13.1.2, the grant may be reduced (see Article 43).